cdhs-bha-data-services-sys/co-care-directory/README.md

 # Colorado Care Directory by the Behavioral Health Administration

-## Notice

-Right now this repo is just getting started and has been setup based on [github-repo-starter-template](https://github.com/jeffmaher/github-repo-starter-template).

-This text should be replaced with documentation relevant to developing and operating this application in the future.

 ## Dev Setup

 This setups up a dev environment within a container to reduce "it works on my machine" problems and to create a clean, consistent environment (but adds some complexity compared to the non-container setup below).
 Optionally, it pairs really well with [VSCode's Remote Container extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).